vteromero/vteromero.github.io/_posts/2018-10-06-simple-integer-list-compression.md

 #### The input

 Basically, as the title states, the input is a sorted list of integers.
-However, we will first focus on a specific version of it and then, we will generalise it.
+However, we will first focus on a specific version of it and we will extend it later.
 Initially, the input meets the following constraints:

 * The order of the elements in the list is descending.
 * The list only contains non-negative integers.

 #### The algorithm

-The idea behind this algorithm is to be close to encoding each integer with the minimum number of bits, or $$minBitsLen$$.
+The idea behind this algorithm is to be close to encoding each integer with the minimum number of bits, which is defined by this expression: $$minBitsLen(x) = \lceil\log_2(x)\rceil$$.
 That's somehow the same as what we tried in the introductory example.
 However, in this case there is a **context** that we can take advantage of: we know that every element on the list is always greater than or equal to the next one.
 That also means that at any position $$i$$ in the list $$l$$, $$minBitsLen(l[i])$$ is big enough to represent $$l[i+1]$$.
 With that in mind, we can encode each integer by using the value of $$minBitsLen$$ for the previous element:

 ```
 algorithm "compress" is